Deadly shooting on Cumberland County road under investigation

 The 1300 block of Middle Road was temporarily closed while deputies collected evidence near River Road.
-Caution tape was up and investigators searched the area for clues with flashlights.
+Crime scene tape was up and investigators searched the area for clues with flashlights.

 #CCSO Homicide Unit is currently investigating after a fatal shooting.
 Middle Road is currently closed at 1300 block, please take an alternate route.
 More details to follow. pic.twitter.com/LT5z5qsYGT— Sheriff Ennis Wright (@Sheriff_EWright) July 29, 2020